-A genre of medical writing intended as an alternative to the exclusively Greek-based medical systems derived from Galen was that called at-tibb an-nabawi or “Prophetic Medicine.”
+A genre of medical writing intended as an alternative to the exclusively Greek-based medical systems derived from Galen was called at-tibb an-nabawi or “Prophetic Medicine.”

 It concerned the medical ideas assimilated from Hellenistic society, thereby producing a guide to medical therapy acceptable to the religious.

 Therapy consisted of diet and simple medications (particularly honey), bloodletting and cauterization, but no surgery.
-Topics covered included fevers, leprosy, plague, poisonous bites, protection from night-flying insects, protection against the evil eye, rules for coitus eruptus, theories of embryology, proper conduct of physicians, and treatment of minor illnesses such as headaches, nosebleeds, cough and colic.
+Topics covered included fevers, leprosy, plague, poisonous bites, protection from night-flying insects, protection against the evil eye, rules for coitus eruptus, theories of embryology, proper conduct of physicians, and treatment of minor illnesses such as headaches, nosebleeds, cough, and colic.
 It was prohibited to drink wine or use soporific drugs as medicaments.

 The treatises also provided numerous prayers and pious invocations to be used by the devout patient, with the occasional amulet and talisman, as they were particularly popular between the 13th and 15th centuries.
 Some are still available today in modern prints.